joshamilton/Hamilton_acI_2017/manuscript/manuscript.md

 Using conserved single-copy marker genes [@Parks2015], We estimated the completeness of tribe- and clade-level composite genomes to determine the finest level of taxonomic resolution at which we could confidently compute seed compounds (Figure 2).
 At the tribe level, with the exception of tribe acI-B1, tribe-level composite genomes are estimated to be incomplete (Figure 2A).
 At the clade level, clades acI-A and B are estimated to be complete, while acI-C remains incomplete (Figure 2B).
 As a result, seed compounds were calculated for composite clade-level genomes, with the understanding that some true seed compounds for the acI-C clade will not be predicted.

-## Protein Clustering and Metatranscriptomics
+## Metatranscriptomics and Protein Clustering
+Sequencing of cDNA from all four samples yielded approximately 160 billion paired-end reads.
+After merging, filtering, and _in-silico_ rRNA removal, approximately 81 billion, or 51% of the reads remained (Table S7).
+These reads were subsequently mapped against our collection of acI SAGs and MAGs.
+We used the metatranscriptomic reads that mapped to each clade as a proxies for relative activity (Table S7a).
+Overall, our acI genomes accounted for 1.23% of the total activity.

 OrthoMCL identified a total of 5013 protein clusters across the three clades (Table S8).
 Of these, 1078 represent core genes, defined as present in at least one genome belonging to that clade.

-* read recruiting - % of MG/MT reads which map to acI reference genome collections (still need to map the MGs)
-* what does this say about...
-  * are acI active or dormant?
-  * quality of our reference genomes wrt conditions that day?
+The COGs were unequally distributed across the three clades, with clade acI-A genomes containing 3175 COGs (63%), clade acI-B genomes containing 3459 COGs (69%), and clade acI-C genomes containing 1365 COGs (27%).
+Of these COGs, 650 were expressed in clade acI-A, 785 in clade acI-B, and 849 in clade acI-C. These COGs account for 0.15% (acI-A), 0.14% (acI-B), and 0.31% (acI-C), of the total activity.
+Within the acI, the remaining unaccounted for activity comes from non-protein encoding RNA, as we only identified COGs for protein-encoding RNA.

 ## A Workflow for High-Throughput Reverse Ecological Analysis of Metabolic Networks